xrdocs/8000/_tutorials/cisco-8000-software-upgrade-install-replace-golden-iso.md

 </pre>
 </div>

 In nominal state, the active and committed software configuration must be identical.
-This can be quicky confirmed checking the software hash value which must match on both outputs:
+This can be quickly confirmed checking the software hash value which must match on both outputs:

 <div class="highlighter-rouge">
 <pre class="highlight">